Tabueeee/puppeteer-request-spy/README.md

 > When blocking or faking responses of requests, puppeteer's requestInterception flag must be set to true or puppeteer will throw an exception.
 For further information check the official [puppeteer API](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagesetrequestinterceptionvalue).
 Since unhandled Promise rejections causes the node process to keep running after test failure, the `RequestInterceptor` will catch and log puppeteer's exception, if the `requestInterception` flag is not set.

 #### Faking Responses
-The response of intercepted requests can also be replaced by adding a ResponseFaker to the RequestInterceptor.
+The response of intercepted requests can be replaced by adding a ResponseFaker to the RequestInterceptor.
 The fake response has to match the Response object as specified in the official [puppeteer API](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#requestrespondresponse).

 ```js
 let responseFaker = new ResponseFaker('/ajax/some-request', {